haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/basic-information/cloud-fastly.md

 * Install the Fastly module in an Integration branch, without configuring settings or entering credentials.
 * Deploy the code to `integration` then to Staging and Production
-* Configure Fastly in Staging and Production, not in Integration or your local
+* 快速配置 in Staging and Production, not in Integration or your local
 * Test Fastly for caching

-For instructions, see [Set up Fastly]({{ page.baseurl }}/cloud/access-acct/fastly.html).
+For instructions, see [快速设置]({{ page.baseurl }}/cloud/access-acct/fastly.html).
 After you have configured it, you can continue with advanced options including custom VCL snippets.